 - Lack of perfect symmetry between the two ears.

 - Need for revision surgery in the future, related to one or more of the above issues, or other issues not specifically discussed.

 How Long Does it Take to Heal From Ear Surgery?

 Most ear surgery is minor and done as an outpatient, meaning the patient will be able to go home the day of the procedure.
 Depending on the procedure performed, the patient’s ears will be carefully bandaged to protect them and support recovery.
 For otoplasty (ear-pinning) in particular, once the bandages are removed, the patient will be asked to wear a headband over the ears while sleeping for several weeks.

 During this time, it is normal to experience some itching, swelling, numbness, and discoloration of the ears.
 Once the headband is no longer needed at night, the healing process is mostly complete.
 However, each patient has a different experience following ear surgery, and it is important to follow the surgeon’s post-care instructions precisely for optimal results.

 How Much Does Ear Surgery Cost?

-For an accurate estimate of procedure cost, contact Dr. Cabin for an ear surgery consultation.
+For an accurate estimate of procedure cost, schedule your consultation with Dr. Cabin.
 This consultation is required to develop a custom treatment plan, which will inform procedural cost.